8th District Court - Civil Division

 - In most automobile accident cases, the limit is the amount not paid by insurance up to a maximum amount of $1,000 beginning October 1, 2012.

 - The plaintiff will need specific information to begin the small claims action:

 the name and current addresses of parties being sued; a concise statement explaining the reasons for the action; and copies of any documents that support the claim (one copy for the Court and one for each defendant).
 Court Staff will provide procedural assistance; however, Court Clerks are not attorneys and cannot give legal advice - if you need legal advice contact an attorney.
-For a list of local attorneys visit the Kalamazoo County Bar website.

 - The plaintiff will incur fees to file the small claims action, and to have the defendants served.
 These fees will most likely be allowed if the judgment is rendered in favor of the plaintiff (the Magistrate would add them to the amount of damages claimed).
 However, other out-of-pocket expenses such as parking, transportation, babysitting costs, or lost income to appear in court, are usually not recoverable.

 - A judgment rendered in favor of the plaintiff is no guarantee of payment.
 If the defendant doesn't voluntarily pay the amount of the judgment, the plaintiff can pursue collection of the judgment through a post-judgment remedy; however, there will be additional forms to complete and fees.
 The process may also include additional court hearings, if the defendant's employer and/or assets are unknown.